 If it’s overly busy like mine, you might not find time to do cardio for hours upon hours every week.
-Still there are ways to lose that extra bit of abdominal fat.
+Still, there are ways to lose that extra bit of abdominal fat.
 I passionately want to reveal my V cut muscles from under my layer of fat.
-If you do too there are some simple things that can ramp up you physically active day to day lifestyle.
+If you do too there are some simple things that can ramp up your physically active day to day lifestyle.

 Anyway, things like that all add up.
 This is not only a good way of getting rid of a bit excess abdominal fat, but it also helps to improve blood flow, increase daily energy and at the same time lower my heart rate.